-Nelson hesitated, failing to remember meeting a prospector named Morgan.
-Over the past three years, he met many prospectors, but Nelson also could not remember anyone mentioning Morgan.
+Nelson hesitated, not remembering a prospector named Morgan.
+Over the past three years, he met many prospectors, but Nelson also could remember no one mentioning Morgan.
 Most of the prospectors knew each other, at least by reputation, even though they kept to themselves.
 It bothered Nelson to not know of Morgan.

 The unwritten rules of the prospectors insisted upon not going to someone’s homestead uninvited.
 Morgan was Nelson’s fourth guest—the first uninvited.
 Curious, he wanted to know why this strange prospector felt willing to break the rule.
 “Sure.”
-Nelson cycled the airlock, allowing the outer door to be opened.
+Nelson cycled the airlock, opening the outer door.

-The mystery began to unravel as the inner door of the airlock opened, revealing a space-suited figure.
+The mystery unraveled as the inner door of the airlock opened, revealing a space-suited figure.
 Nelson recognized the suit as an older type.
 He did not recognize the unknown emblem on the right sleeve above the heavy dust.
 Morgan carried a dust-covered canvas box, similar to a lunch pail.
 The golden sun visor covered the faceplate of the helmet.

-Nelson first noticed the inner com helmet surrounding Morgan’s face—not the common headset of prospectors but the old mouse ears with a head cover.
+Nelson first noticed the inner comm helmet surrounding Morgan’s face—not the common headset of prospectors, but the old mouse ears with a head cover.
 Morgan himself had graying eyebrows.
 The original color might have been brown, but Nelson could not tell.

-Deep wrinkles sat at the corners Morgan’s blue eyes.
+Deep wrinkles sat at the corners of Morgan’s blue eyes.
 His face was a stubble of gray and brown beard, perhaps a day’s worth of growth.
-Morgan’s thin lips had no hint of smile, nor did they give a hint of a frown.
+Morgan’s thin lips had no hint of a smile, nor did they hint a frown.
 Pulling off the communications helmet, he revealed a long mane of graying hair.
-Nelson saw a hint of sparkle in the man’s eyes as he spoke.
+Nelson saw a hint of a sparkle in the man’s eyes as he spoke.